 The Board appoints its members through a selection process.
 All potential Board candidates will be considered and evaluated by the Nominating Committee.
 The Committee will recommend candidates they deemed suitable for the approval and appointment by the Board.
 The Company Secretaries will ensure that all appointments are properly made, and that legal and regulatory obligations are met.

-The Terms of Reference of the Nominating Committee are available on the Company's website at www.crescendo.com.my.
+The Terms of Reference of the Nominating Committee is available on the Company's website at www.crescendo.com.my and the Report of the Nominating Committee is on pages 75 to 76 of this Annual Report.

 3. REMUNERATION